Q&A: What kind of choice will students have in this year’s Leaving Cert?

 The exams this year are likely to include additional choice to make up for disruption to the school year.
 The aim is to ensure that students who have not completed the full curriculum are not unduly penalised.

-In what way will the modified version of calculated grades differ to last year’s calculated grades?
+In what way will the modified version of calculated grades differ to last year?

 Last year’s calculated grades were based on a combination of teachers’ assessments or predicted grades, along with a standardisation process overseen by the Department of Education to ensure consistency and fairness in grades.